nater0000/simple-app/README.md

 This is accomplished by filling the Window with a Microsoft WebView2 (or similar) component, and navigating the View to a local 'index.html' which is retrieved through an embedded civetweb C web and websocket server.
 Optionally, by injecting uiweb's javascript websocket server into 'index.html' a new layer of application interactions becomes available that could not exist on a website.

+# Setup

 ## Dev environment setup
-* Install Microsoft Visual Studio
+* Install Microsoft Visual Studio (https://visualstudio.microsoft.com/downloads/)

 ### Optional environment setup for embedding assets
 * Install msys2 (https://www.msys2.org/)